thomas-ayissi/workflow-group-4-correct-repo/README.md

 Hi, welcome to Group 4 page.

-We started this site during the second week of Hack Your Future training in Class 19.
+We started this website during the second week of Hack Your Future training in Class 19.

 We will regularly update this site with our work.